Qiskit/RFCs/0017-sampler-interface.md

 ## Detailed Design <a name="detailed-design"></a>

-Most new types and conventions have been described in either [the paired Estimator RFC](https://github.com/Qiskit/RFCs/pull/51) or the (`BasePrimitive.run()` RFC)[https://github.com/Qiskit/RFCs/pull/53].
+Most new types and conventions have been described in either [the paired Estimator RFC](https://github.com/Qiskit/RFCs/pull/51) or the [`BasePrimitive.run()` RFC](https://github.com/Qiskit/RFCs/pull/53).

 ### Tasks and Task Results <a name="tasks"></a>